kschuler/guide/guidelines/coding-and-transcribing.md

 You will fill in each of these columns with the following:
 - `transcription`: what the participant actually said
-- `prod-verb`: did they produce the verb correctly?
+- `prod-verb`: did they produce the correct verb?
 (0 for no, 1 for yes)
-- `prod-noun`: did they produce the noun correctly?
+- `prod-noun`: did they produce the correct noun?
 (0 for no, 1 for yes)
-- `prod-det-actual`: what determiner did they produce
+- `prod-det-actual`: what determiner did they produce? (write it exactly)
-- `prod-det-category`
+- `prod-det-category`: what category does the determiner belong to?
+  - for incon-input the options are `maj`, `min`, `other`
 - `notes`